onedata/onedata/README.md

   * [Onepanel](https://onedata.org/docs/doc/administering_onedata/onepanel_overview.html) - administration and configuration interface for **Onezone** and **Oneprovider** components,
   * [LUMA](https://onedata.org/docs/doc/administering_onedata/luma.html) - service which allows mapping of between Onedata user accounts and local storage ID's.

-This repository combines these components into one source package, which can be build and tested together.
+This repository combines these components into one source package, which can be used to build and test complete Onedata platform.
 Each of the components consists of the following submodules of this repository.

 ## Common components